Entrance Exam Preparation – pitfalls and pointers

 Let’s kick things off with what to avoid.
 We don’t have many as these, as it’s best to keep things positive - particularly with young children.

-- Don’t create too much pressure: Exams are stressful enough as it is and, regardless of how it appears, students will be feeling the pressure.
+- Don’t create too much pressure: Exams are stressful enough as it is, and students will feel the pressure regardless of how they may appear.
 Don’t add any more by telling them they must get a certain mark.

 - Don’t create a fear of failure: Don’t make students worried about not getting into a certain school.
 Instead, make them excited to get into the right school.